Štefan Svitek

 Štefan Svitek (23 January 1960 – 8 June 1989) was a Slovak murderer, sadist and animal abuser.
 He is known for being the man who killed and butchered his pregnant wife and two daughters in 1987.
-He was dubbed Štefan the Beast (Beštia Štefan) and "Upper Hron Ripper (Horehronský rozparovač by newspapers.
+He was dubbed Štefan the Beast (Beštia Štefan) and "Upper Hron Ripper (Horehronský rozparovač) by newspapers.
 For this crime, Svitek was sentenced to death.
 He was the last person executed in Czechoslovakia.

 Background

-ŠSvitek was born on 23 January 1960, Podbrezová.
+Svitek was born on 23 January 1960, Podbrezová.
 He had 4 siblings and lived in a rural, forested area.
 His mother died when he was 18 and his father was a violent alcoholic who abused his family often.
 At the age of 13, he began to consume alcohol on a near daily basis.
 He often engaged in various forms of self-harm including cutting himself with razors or pieces of glass.
 He used wire to stab into his stomach on various occasions, too and stuck red-hot needles into his genitals.
 In his adolescent he also began his abuse of animals.
-He used a broken bottle to castrate a bull and mutilate the utters of a cow.
+He used a broken bottle to castrate a bull and mutilate the udders of a cow.
 Once he hit puberty at the age of 14, he began engaging in bestiality with the farm animals.

 At 16 his sexual sadism fantasies began to manifest into action.
 During this time he began raping a developmentally disabled woman.
 He kidnapped her, holding her captive to use for sex, and torture.
 She ultimately survived the attacks, though.
 Next, he attacked and attempted to rape a woman in a cemetery in Brezno at knifepoint.
 He expressed sexual satisfaction at seeing the blood run down her face after hitting her.
 Another person in the cemetery interrupted his attack and he fled.
 In 1979, after dropping out of school he was charged with four charges: theft, robbery, animal cruelty, and rape.
 Svitek was sent to prison for this and the court also forced him to go through alcohol rehab and psychiatric treatment, however he was released only after 5 months.

 When Svitek got out, he seemingly got his life back together.
 He found a decent job, married a woman called Mária Sviteková and adopted her daughter from her previous marriage.
 During his testimony, he admitted that he had a month long affair with another woman but returned to Maria.
 He said she was understanding and forgave him for the transgression.
 However, it did not take too long before he started excessively drinking again and violently abusing his own family, like his father did before him.